Before Buying a Home in Florida

 Deed Restricted Communities

-Purchasing a home in a deed restricted community may seem very confusing at first.
-Many homes and condos in Southwest Florida are in planned developments, both gated and un-gated.
+Purchasing a SW FL home in a deed restricted community may seem very confusing at first.
+Many homes and condos in Southwest Florida are in planned developments, both gated and non-gated.
 These types of communities are governed by homeowner's associations where the residents are required to comply with the recorded documents for how the property may be used.
-This is especially important when considering whether you may rent a second home, keep a beloved pet, or the number of guests you may have at one time, to name just a few.
-The term for this type of community is "deed restricted".
-The documents require that you comply with the rules and regulations of the community and pay some amount of fee for the upkeep and maintenance of the project.
+This is especially important when considering whether you may rent a second home, keep a beloved pet, or the number of guests you may have at any one time in your home, to name just a few.
+The term for this type of community is "deed restricted."
+The documents require that you comply with the rules and regulations of the community and pay some amount of fees for the upkeep and maintenance of the common elements of the community.

-In Florida if you buy a new construction condominium you have fifteen (15) days to review the documents and decide if you wish to proceed.
-If it's an existing condominium then you only have three (3) days.
-Both of these time periods are from when you receive a copy of the documents to review.
+In Florida, if you buy a new construction condominium, you have fifteen (15) days to review the documents and decide if you wish to proceed.
+If it's an existing condominium, then you only have three (3) days to decide.
+Both of these time periods are from when you actually "receive a copy of the documents to review."
 Do not waive this time period – even if you need an attorney to review them – these documents control how you may use your property in the future and what you will be required to maintain.

-These are just "some" of the issues you should be aware of before you decide to buy a home in Florida.
-With Gulf Coast Associates acting on your behalf, and as your trusted representative, you'll have someone on your side to guide you through the process.
-And, we'll be representing you – not the Seller or Builder!
-We can assure you'll avoid those pitfalls you may negotiate when you write the contract - as opposed to trying to change it after it's signed.
+These are just "some" of the issues you should be aware of before you decide to buy a SW FL home.
+With Gulf Coast Associates acting on your behalf as your trusted representative, you'll have someone on your side to guide you through the process.
+And, we'll be representing you – not the Seller or the Builder!
+We can assure you'll avoid those pitfalls you may negotiate when you write the purchase contract - as opposed to trying to change it after it's already signed.

-Buying Florida Real Estate - Related Blog Posts:
+Buying SW Florida Real Estate - Related Blog Posts:

 Comparing SW Florida County Real Estate Taxes